mosnamarco/js30/day-1/README.md

 - lsp for js, html, css
 - tmux for terminal management (makes me feel like hackerman lol)
 - of course, a browser (I use Arc in Mac)

+#### Further Notes
+The solution I made was solely based on intuition and there might be some performance issue in the way I instantiate playing audio.
+I don't know what it is yet.
+Can some of you guys point me to the right direction?
+Thanks!

+*Also I use the (function myFunction(...args) {})(...args); syntax because I found it fun instead of calling my function at the bottom/top of my script 😜*